Spring Hill Mall: History

 In 1994, Best Buy and Target Greatland opened across the street from the mall.
 Best Buy closed in 2012.
 Target Greatland closed on May 3, 2014 and was replaced by a sports complex.

 A Denny's restaurant opened outside the mall in 1996.

 In March 2004, Barnes & Noble opened in the Sears wing.
 A Home Depot store opened north of the mall later that year in December.

 Today, the only remaining anchor store is Kohl's.
 The Marshall Field's store was rebranded as Macy's on September 9, 2006.

 In 2011, General Growth Properties, following its bankruptcy, spun off 30 mall properties, including Spring Hill Mall, into Rouse Properties.
 Rouse Properties was acquired by Brookfield Properties Retail Group in 2016.
 General Growth (later GGP) was acquired by Brookfield Properties in 2018.

 In 2012, LA Fitness opened outside the mall on the location of the former Toys "R" Us.

 On February 20, 2015, the owner announced plans for a redevelopment of the mall.
 The first phase calls for the demolition of the west end of the mall, including the food court and former JCPenney and Darna Furniture locations, in order to make room for a new 37,000 sq ft.
 Cinemark movie theater that opened on December 15, 2016.
 Plans also call for an entertainment and dining pavilion and re-configuring the enclosed mall into an exterior shopping center.

 On March 23, 2017, H&M opened at the mall.

 On November 6, 2019, it was announced that Sears will be closing in February 2020.
 The closure of Sears left Macy's and Kohl's as the remaining anchors.
 The closure also left the mall with no original anchors from its 1980 opening.
 On January 7, 2020, it was announced that Macy's would be closing.
 This left the mall with Kohl's, Barnes & Noble and Cinemark as its only remaining anchors.
 On October 22, 2021, Barnes & Noble closed and relocated to nearby Algonquin Commons, leaving Kohl's and Cinemark as the malls only remaining anchors.
 Spring Hill Mall was sold to the Kohan Retail Investment Group in 2021.

 On February 22, 2024, tenants were given eviction notices and were told to vacate the mall by no later than March 22, 2024, as the mall would be closing permanently on that date.

 On March 22, 2024, Spring Hill Mall permanently closed its doors in hopes of being redeveloped.

-On January 9, 2025, Kohl's announced it will close its store in April as part of a plan to close 27 stores nationwide.
+On January 9, 2025, Kohl's announced will close its store in April as part of a plan to close 27 stores nationwide.